 To sum up - we run Bärbucha – Kombucha Café & Fermenterei, which breaks down to two parts:

-Kombucha Café which specializes in Premium Kombucha, Kombucha Flights, Kombucha Workshops & all supplies needed for Kombucha Home Brewing.
+Kombucha Café which specializes in Boutique Kombucha, Kombucha Flights, Kombucha Workshops, and all supplies needed for Kombucha Home Brewing.

-Fermenterei (Fermentery) which specializes in lacto-fermented vegetables, fermented pickles, Water & Milk Kefir (+ cultures), Beet Kvass, Fermentation Workshops & more
+Fermenterei (Fermentery) which specializes in lacto-fermented vegetables, fermented pickles, Water and Milk Kefir (+ cultures), Beet Kvass, Fermentation Workshops, and more.

-All of our fermentation is done either in stone Fermentation Crocks or in glass & the minimum time of fermentation is one month.
-But if you take a look at the so called "expiration date" sticker in the back of the jar, you will notice that the average "age" of our ferments is usually 3 months.
+All of our fermentation is done either in stone Fermentation Crocks, or in glass and the minimum time of fermentation is one month.